reside-ic/reside-ic.github.io/content/blog/raxml_threading.md

 increased throughput, running more coarser-grain work.
 The jobs here used one node, and many more cluster nodes might be available.
-For many applications, that may be a much better angle to pursue from the outset, rather than jumping prematurely to more technically difficult optimisations.[^2]
+For many applications, that may be a much better angle to pursue from the outset, rather than jumping prematurely to more technically difficult optimisations.[^3]

 ---

 [^1]: A rack of HPC compute nodes contains about 40 slots, 5 of which might go on network switches, and potentially 10 on UPSes.
+[^2]: For completeness: it is also possible to find super-linear (better then ideal) behaviour.
+For example, a bottleneck (often I/O) in a single-core piece of code might be alleviated by using another core, or perhaps a memory caching bonus becomes available when the problem size is split over cores.
+In these cases for example, a two-core version might run in less than half the time of the single-core version.
+But that is not what we get here...
-[^2]: An almost relevant excuse to reference [Computing Surveys, Vol 6, No 4, December 1974, p268](https://dl.acm.org/doi/10.1145/356635.356640)
+[^3]: An almost relevant excuse to reference [Computing Surveys, Vol 6, No 4, December 1974, p268](https://dl.acm.org/doi/10.1145/356635.356640)